 Master of Science in Nursing / Adult-Gerontology Primary Care Nurse Practitioner, Online

-The Adult-Gerontology Primary Care Nurse Practitioner Program educates baccalaureate-prepared registered nurses to assess, diagnose and manage acute, chronic, and complex health needs of individuals through adolescence, adulthood, and end of life.
+The CCNE accredited Adult-Gerontology Primary Care Nurse Practitioner Program educates baccalaureate-prepared registered nurses to assess, diagnose and manage acute, chronic, and complex health needs of individuals from adolescence to end of life.

-The Master of Science in Nursing (M.S.N.) / Adult-Gerontology Primary Care Nurse Practitioner degree is a 24-month program divided into a blended learning didactic phase (8 quarters), two mandatory 5-Day Residency experiences, and an overlapping clinical phase (3 quarters).
-The degree consists of 72 quarter credits and 640 clinical hours in the area of focus.
+The CCNE accredited Master of Science in Nursing (M.S.N.) / Adult-Gerontology Primary Care Nurse Practitioner degree is a 24-month (72 quarter credit) program includes didactic work throughout the eight quarter duration and an overlapping practicum phase in the final three quarters of the program.

 Learn More